Boson sampling with ultracold atoms in a programmable optical lattice: Scaling law of an atom-boson-sampling machine

 As described in Sec.~\ref{PSOLforQC}, cooling and detection of ultracold atoms can be done efficiently, with reported values of $\eta_\text{init}$ and $\eta_\text{det}$ above \SI{90}{\percent}~\cite{Kaufman:2012,Kumar:2018,Yu:2018,Jenkins:2022} and \SI{99}{\percent}~\cite{Robens:2016b}, respectively.
 The survival probability $P_\text{surv}$ in Eq.~(\ref{AtomicScaling}) depends on two main loss mechanisms, which we discuss below.

-The first mechanism responsible for the loss of atoms is represented by collisions of one of the $N$ trapped atoms with a molecule from the background gas at room temperature, causing the atom to be ejected from the trap.
+The first mechanism responsible for the loss of atoms is collisions between one of the $N$ trapped atoms and a particle from the background gas at room temperature, causing the atom involved in the collision to be ejected from the trap.
 For $N$ atoms, the probability that no collision with the background gas occurs during a single step is given by the exponential formula $P_\text{step}^\text{BG} = \exp{(-N t_{\text{step}}/\tau_{\rm BG})}$, where $\tau_{\rm BG}$ is the background-gas-limited mean lifetime of a single atom.